lowRISC/opentitan/hw/ip/pinmux/doc/_index.md

 This means that the input signal needs to remain stable for at least one AON clock cycle after a level change for the detector to recognize the event (depending on the debounce filter configuration, the signal needs to remain stable for multiple clock cycles).

 If a pattern is detected, the wakeup detector will send a wakeup request to the power manager, and the cause bit corresponding to that detector will be set in the {{< regref "WKUP_CAUSE" >}} register.

+If a wakeup detector is configured to listen on a particular MIO or DIO pad, the input buffer enable of that pad will be forced to 1 regardless of the state of the input enable signals coming from the peripheral side.

 ## Strap Sampling and TAP Isolation